Intelligent street lighting

 Intelligent street lighting refers to public street lighting that adapts to movement by pedestrians, cyclists and cars in a smart city.
 Also called adaptive street lighting, it brightens when sensing activity and dims while not.
 This is different from traditional stationary illumination, and that which dims on a timer.

 History

 Europe

 The first patent requests for intelligent street lighting stem from the late 1990s.
-But it wasn't until April 7, 2006, that Europe experienced the first large scale implementation of a control network in a street lighting application.
+But it was not until April 7, 2006, that Europe experienced the first large scale implementation of a control network in a street lighting application.
 The implementation took place in Oslo (Norway) and it was expected to reduce energy usage by 50 percent, improve roadway safety, and minimize maintenance costs.

 The Oslo project triggered interest from other cities in Europe, and formed the basis for other sustainability initiatives, such as the E-Street initiative.
 This research group focused on ways to reduce energy usage in outdoor lighting systems in the European Union (EU).
 The E-Street group strongly influenced EU standards and legislation for intelligent outdoor lighting systems.